World Bank seeks $500 million for African weather services

 This highlights the need for more investment in services that can warn of floods and droughts and promote preventive action, reducing deaths and damage to property, said Mukabana.

-“Hydro-meteorological equipment is high-precision and very expensive, hence needs to be categorized as an investment,” he added.
+“Hydro-meteorological equipment is high-precision and very expensive, hence needs to be categorised as an investment,” he added.

 The required equipment includes automatic weather stations, airport weather observation systems, weather surveillance radars, wind profilers, pollution-measuring equipment and technology for rapid data exchange.